Should You Trust Preston Ely’s Real Estate Mogul?

 Quick Summary of Real Estate Mogul

-Rating: 4.5 out of 5.
-A solid program and member community
+Rating: 4.5 A solid program and member community

 If you haven’t heard of Preston Ely before, he is the name behind various real estate investment and other entrepreneurial products including Flip Your Way to Financial Freedom, REO Rockstar, Wake Up Wealthy and Instant Guru.
 He’s also authored several books including No B.S.
 Real Estate Investing, Instant Probate Profits, How to Steal Houses From Banks.
 The guy also has his fingers in fitness, Internet marketing, fantasy sports, gold investment, and personal development.